SEER stands for Seasonal Energy Efficiency Rating. SEER2 is an updated version of SEER for air conditioners and heat pumps, effective Jan. 1, 2023.

-The SEER measures air conditioning and heat pump cooling efficiency, which is calculated by the cooling output for a typical cooling season divided by the total electric energy input during the same time frame.
-A SEER rating is a maximum efficiency rating, similar to the miles per gallon for your car.
-Your car might get 28 miles per gallon on the highway, but if you’re stuck in city traffic it could be lower.
-If your air conditioner is 21 SEER, that’s its maximum efficiency.
+SEER2 measures air conditioner and heat pump cooling efficiency, which is calculated by taking the cooling output for a typical cooling season and dividing it by the total electric energy input during the same time frame.

 The new SEER2 metric utilizes a new M1 blower testing procedure.
 The updated testing procedure more accurately reflects real world conditions for HVAC systems by changing the static pressure used in the testing lab from 0.1” w.g to 0.5” w.g. by up to 5 times.
 New testing procedures change the minimum energy efficiency required for cooling and heating systems.

 A higher SEER2 rating means greater energy efficiency.
 The minimum standard SEER2 rating for air conditioners varies by region in the United States.
 In the North, all types of air conditioners must have a SEER2 of 13.4 or higher.

 In the Southeast and Southwest, SEER2 ratings depend on type of air conditioner and capacity.
 Split system air conditioners throughout the Southeast and Southwest must have a SEER2 rating of 14.3 or higher if they have a capacity less than 45k BTU, and 13.8 or higher SEER2 if they have a capacity greater than or equal to 45k BTU.

 Split system heat pumps must have a SEER2 of 14.3 or higher in all regions, and single-packaged air conditioners and heat pumps in all regions must have a SEER2 of 13.4 or higher.
 Plus, the efficiency of your system can also depend on the size of your home, your current ductwork and other variables.